tiby312/dinotree_alg/README.md

-Provides various query aabb broad phase algorithms such as collision pair finding, raycast, or k_nearest, on the [dinotree](https://crates.io/crates/dinotree) data structure.
+Provides various query aabb broad phase algorithms such as collision pair finding, raycast, or k_nearest.

 ### Inner projects

-The dinotree inner project contains the dinotree data structure itself.
-The algorithms in the dinotree_alg project depend on this project.

 The dinotree_alg_demo inner project is meant to show case the use of these algorithms.
 It depends on the piston 2d engine to draw to the screen.

 The dinotree_alg_data project generates some graphs using RustGnuPlot.
-These graphs are used to create the reports in the dinotree_report project that is a seperate dinotree project.
+These graphs are used to create the reports in the dinotree_report project that is a seperate project.

 ### Analysis